A full printable version (PDF document) is accessible here: WSU Vancouver Annual Security Report 2011-2013 (PDF).

 Authority and Jurisdiction of Public Safety Department

-The Washington State University Vancouver Department of Public Safety has the responsibility to enforce applicable city, county, state and federal criminal laws on the Vancouver branch campus.
+The Washington State University Vancouver Department of Public Safety has the responsibility to enforce applicable city, county, state and federal criminal laws on the WSU Vancouver campus.
 The Department's police officers also work closely with other local law enforcement agencies.
-They receive the same training as other law enforcement agencies and are invested with the same powers and authority as other police officers in the state of Washington, including the authority to make arrests.
-Persons arrested by officers have their cases adjudicated in local courts.
-The Department's Police Officers investigate all reports of criminal activity that occur within the jurisdiction of the WSU Vancouver campus property.
+The WSU Vancouver Department of Public Safety is a commissioned police department within the State of Washington and has police power and authority including authority to investigate crimes, enforce laws, and make arrests.
+Department Police Officers investigate all reports of criminal activity that occur within the jurisdiction of the WSU Vancouver campus.

 Department Police Officers are sworn peace officers of the state of Washington.
 Their authority is derived from state statutes RCW 28B.10.550-Authority and RCW 28B.10.555-Powers.
 Officers meet state-mandated requirements for selection and training, including completion of the Basic Law Enforcement Academy conducted by the Washington State Criminal Justice Training Commission.